 In July 2010, for three weeks, Nathanael, his girlfriend Ashleigh and his brother Jonathan flew to the land of hot springs, sagas, and expensive beer…Iceland!

-Immediately after landing in Keflavik airport (letter “A” on the map), we caught the Flybus shuttle to Iceland’s capital of Reykjavik (letter “B”).
+Immediately after landing in Keflavik airport (letter “A” on the map), we caught the Flybus shuttle to Iceland’s capital of Reykjavik (“B”).
 With our tent and hiking packs strapped to our backs, we walked through the city to find the Reykjavik City Hostel.
-This area was great because the hostel also has an enormous field for camping, which costs only $10 a day.
-Campers are allowed to use the hostel’s kitchen, toilet, shower, and laundry needs are close by inside the hostel.
+The hostel provides camping in an enormous field for only $10 a day.
+Campers are allowed to use the hostel’s kitchen, toilet, shower, and laundry services so you can be pretty comfortable for a decent price.
 There’s also a large geothermal swimming pool only a stones throw away, fantastic for those cold mornings.